objetos/p5.quadrille.js/docs/md/docs/io/delete.md

 # `delete()`

-Deletes a row from the quadrille [memory2D](/docs/props#memory2d) internal representation.
+Deletes a row from the quadrille.

 # Syntax